NVIDIA/deepops/virtual/README.md

 ### Hardware Requirements

-The host machine should have enough resources to fufill the minimum VM needs...
+The host machine should have enough resources to fulfill the minimum VM needs...

 Total: 8 vCPU, 22 GB RAM, 96 GB Storage
 * virtual-login01: 2 vCPU, 2GB RAM and 32GB Storage
 * virtual-mgmt01: 4 vCPU, 4GB RAM and 32GB Storage
 * virtual-gpu01: 2 vCPU, 16GB RAM and 32GB Storage

-If deploying kubeflow or another resource-intensive application in this environment, more vCPU, RAM, and storage resouces must be allocated to virtual-mgmt01 especially.
+If deploying kubeflow or another resource-intensive application in this environment, more vCPU, RAM, and storage resources must be allocated to virtual-mgmt01 especially.

 ### Operating System Requirements